San Miguel Corporation – Annual report – 31 December 2020

 The fair value of investment property was determined by external, independent property appraisers having appropriate recognized professional qualifications and recent experience in the location and category of the property being valued.
 The independent appraisers provide the fair value of the Group’s investment property on a regular basis.

 Valuation Technique and Significant Unobservable Inputs

 The valuation of investment property applied the following approaches:

 Cost Approach.
 This approach is based on the principle of substitution, which holds that an informed buyer would not pay more for a given property than the cost of an equally desirable alternative.
 The methodology of this approach is a set of procedures that estimate the current reproduction cost of the improvements, deducts accrued depreciation from all sources, and adds the value of investment property.

 Sales Comparison Approach.
 The market value was determined using the Sales Comparison Approach.
 The comparative approach considers the sale of similar or substitute property, registered within the vicinity, and the related market data.
 The estimated value is established by process involving comparison.
 The property being valued is then compared with sales of similar property that have been transacted in the market.
 Listings and offerings may also be considered.
 The observable inputs to determine the market value of the property are the following: location characteristics, size, time element, quality and prospective use, bargaining allowance and marketability.

 Income Approach.
 The rental value of the subject property was determined using the Income Approach.
 Under the Income Approach, the market value of the property is determined first, and then proper capitalization rate is applied to arrive at its rental value.
 The rental value of the property is determined on the basis of what a prudent lessor or a prospective lessee are willing to pay for its use and occupancy considering the prevailing rental rates of similar property and/or rate of return a prudent lessor generally expects on the return on its investment.
-A study of current market conditions indicates that the return on capital for similar real estate investment ranges from 3% to 5%.
+A study of current market conditions indicates that the return on capital for similar real estate investment is 4%.